 Step 2.
 Triggering Removal of ICANN Board by Community Petition Part Two (Seven Days from the End of the 21-Day Period of the Previous Step)

 The SO or AC that approved the petition contacts the other Decisional Participants in the Empowered Community to ask them to support the petition.
-At least two additional Decisional Participant must support the petition (for a minimum total of three) for a Community Forum to be organized to discuss the issue.
+At least two additional Decisional Participants must support the petition (for a minimum total of three) for a Community Forum to be organized to discuss the issue.

 If the petition fails to gather the required level of support within seven days, the escalation process terminates.